getty-zig/getty.so/pages/blocks-and-tuples.md

 A __Block__ is a `struct` namespace that is responsible for specifying two things:

 1. The types that should be (de)serialized by the block.
-1. How to serialize values those types or deserialize into those types.
+1. How to either serialize values of those types or deserialize into those types.

 A __Tuple__ is a tuple of blocks.